 However, this does mean that online communities need to operate within cultures of respect, tolerance, mutual learning and safety.
 Big White Wall was developed on the basis of a statement of what sort of community culture it was desirable to create and model; as well as how to ensure that members of that community took responsibility for their safety online alongside Big White Wall’s risk management policies and procedures.

 The digital environment extends accessibility but also shifts the locus of control from central services to users.
 Big White Wall can be accessed at any time of day or night, by people who may be isolated by physical, social or other circumstances.

 There is no waiting list, there are no eligibility criteria and there are no opening hours.

 Big White Wall is committed to improving its accessibility.
-For example, it will focus on developing the space for those who do not speak English and it will create a mobile platform to extend use.
+For example, it will focus on developing the space for those who do not speak English and it will create a scalable platform accessable on desktop and mobile devices to extend use.